Lerentis/bitwarden-crd-operator/README.md

 The operator uses the bitwarden cli in the background and does not communicate to the api directly.
 The cli mirrors the credential store locally but doesn't sync it on every get request.
 Instead it will sync each secret every 15 minutes (900 seconds).
 You can adjust the interval by setting `BW_SYNC_INTERVAL` in the values.
 If your secrets update very very frequently, you can force the operator to do a sync before each get by setting `BW_FORCE_SYNC="true"`.
 You might run into rate limits if you do this too frequent.

 Additionally the bitwarden cli session may expire at some time.
 In order to create a new session, the login command is triggered from time to time.
-In what interval exactly can be configured with the env `BW_RELOGIN_INTERVAL` which defaults to 3600s.
+In what interval exactly can be configured with the env `BW_RELOGIN_INTERVAL` which defaults to `3600` seconds.